mnwanx/pcb_defect_detector/README.md

 # PCB Defect Detection A.I.
 Model
 - ```PCB Defect Detection A.I.
-Model``` is an A.I. model to help people in electrical/electronic to check if defects exist in their PCB design / product.
+Model``` is my an A.I. model to help people in electrical/electronic to check if defects exist in their PCB design / product.

 ## Model Results (Latest Session)